 “There were some hairy moments where we’d come off a cycle path, and I’d think ‘hold it, there are cars here, there are roads, we’ve got to negotiate a roundabout here, I am going to get off and walk’.”

-You might be wondering why Fabian was so committed to getting back on a bike.
+You might wonder why Fabian was so committed to getting back on a bike.

 He received compensation for his injuries.
 “I didn’t see the value in saying ‘oh well that will pay for a new car, that will pay for this, that and the other’.